neams-th-coe/cardinal/doc/content/tutorials/cht1.md

 | Core inlet temperature | 600&deg;C |
 | Core outlet temperature | 700&deg;C |

-In both the pebble bed region and through the small gaps between the reflector blocks and between the reflector blocks and the barrel, FLiBe coolant flows.
-This bypass flow path is shown as yellow dashed lines in [top_down]; in these gaps, coolant flows both from the pebble bed and outward in the radial direction, as well as vertically from lower reflector rings.
+FLiBe coolant flows through the pebble bed region, through small gaps between reflector blocks, and between small gaps between the reflector blocks and the barrel.
+These bypass paths are shown as yellow dashed lines in [top_down].
+Due to the top-down nature of [top_down], flow paths radially (i.e. from lower to higher $r$ at a fixed $z$ between stacks of reflector blocks) are not shown.
+While such radial bypass paths contribute to bypass flow, they are not considered in this example.
-Each ring of blocks is separated from the rings above and below it by very thin horizontal gaps that form as the graphite thermally expands (not shown in [top_down]; these flow paths also contribute to bypass flows, allowing a second radial flow path from the pebble bed towards the barrel.
-For simplicity, this second radial flow path is neglected here.

-To reduce computational cost, the coupled nekRS-MOOSE simulation is conducted for a single ring of reflector blocks (i.e. a height of 0.52 m), with azimuthal symmetry assumed to further reduce the domain to half of an inner ring block, half of an outer ring block, and the vertical and radial bypass flow paths between the blocks and the barrel.
+To reduce computational cost, the coupled NekRS-MOOSE simulation is conducted for a single ring of reflector blocks (i.e. a height of 0.52 m), with azimuthal symmetry assumed to further reduce the domain to half of an inner ring block, half of an outer ring block, and the vertical and radial bypass flow paths between the blocks and the barrel.
 This